Skip navigation bar

 • Parents will spend less time and money caring for injured children.

-• Lawyers will file fewer lawsuits seeking compensation for child cyclists' injuries.
+• Lawyers will file fewer lawsuits seeking compensation for child cyclists" injuries.

 B. LIVES SAVED AND INJURIES PREVENTED